mocamircea/sygon-token/testing/UC26 Add new splitter/UC26 Add new splitter.md

 # UC26 Add new splitter
 ## <i>addSplitter</i>

 Any user can add a new splitter.
-When creating a new splitter, only the primary and secondary entries are assigned at creation.
-The rest of the entries can later be configured with <i>configSplitter</i>.
+When creating a new splitter, only the primary and secondary entries are required.
+The rest of the entries can be further configured with the <i>configSplitter</i> function.

 ### Preconditions
-Restrictions: the sender can not be primary or secondary destination of splitter, primary and secondary addresses must be different, the provided weight for primary entry must be in the (0,100] range.
+#### Input parameters
+1. Address of primary destination
+2. Weight for primary destination
+3. Address of secondary destination

+#### Restrictions
+1. The sender is
+    1. Not the primary destination
+    2. Not the secondary destination of splitter
+2. The primary and secondary destinations are different
+3. Provided weight value is in the (0,100) range.

 ### Steps
 Add new entry in splitter for primary destination with provided weight.